fadillarizalul/capstone-dicoding-sbuah/README.md

 After that, the webpage should open in the browser automatically.

 Click on `Mari Coba` then `Upload Image` and choose an image from your lcoal to upload.
-Once uploaded, the web-app shall perform result and the output will be displayed.
+Once uploaded, click `Predict`, then the web-app shall perform result and the output will be displayed.

 ## Tools and Stacks
 <p align="left">